209sontung/sign-language/README.md

 ## <a name="contributing"></a> Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## <a name="acknowledgments"></a> Acknowledgments
+Sincere gratitude is extended to @hoyso48 for providing the idea and initial implementation of the backbone model.

 ## <a name="license"></a> License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the terms of the license.